 There are few areas left in the UK, which can genuinely be called areas of natural beauty.
 Most are protected by National Park status.
-At the top of that list has to be the Highlands of Scotland.
+At the top of that list must be the Highlands of Scotland.
 Beautiful glens and lochs, sheer, stark peaks, and beaches which equal the favourites in Europe, are all in this one place.
-No matter where you travel, or where you hail from, you’ll be hard pressed to find the same diversity of landscape in such a small area, as is available in the Scottish Highlands.
+No matter where you travel, or where you hail from, you will be hard pressed to find the same diversity of landscape in such a small area, as is available in the Scottish Highlands.

 Scottish cottage holidays

-You really can’t sample the full majesty of the Scottish Highlands unless you’re there, in the centre of the Highlands.
+You really cannot sample the full majesty of the Scottish Highlands unless you’re there, in the centre of the Highlands.
 Scottish cottages can be found the length and breadth of the Highlands.
 From small two bed stand-alone crofter’s cottages, to larger, three, four, and more bedroom cottages, in groups of three or four units.
-Many are set-up to cater for romantic weekends or full blown honeymoon holidays.
-The vast majority of these cottages are privately owned, and many stand alongside the owner’s private dwelling.
+Many are set-up to cater for romantic weekends or full-blown honeymoon holidays.
+Most of these cottages are privately owned, and many stands alongside the owner’s private dwelling.

 For those who enjoy activity holidays the list is endless, winter or summer, organisations are available covering virtually every aspect of outdoor activities.